 My STORY

-I see possibilities to paint everywhere.
-Quality time spent creating and maintaining my garden is also a form of motivation and inspiration.
-Flora is sourced from my extensive ornamental garden & native Australian wildlife corridor to create expressionistic still life, botanical & avian inspired compositions.
-Reaching deeply into my imagination, driven by intuition rather than a methodical process activates my creativity.
-My body of work is a visual diary, cataloguing endless creative possibilities
+I see possibilities to paint everywhere, flora is sourced from my extensive ornamental garden & native Australian wildlife corridor to create expressive still life, botanical & avian inspired compositions.
+Imaginative representational landscape pieces have been emerging, revealing a deep reverence for the quiet resilience that exists in the world.
+My body of work is like a visual diary, cataloguing endless creative possibilities.

 Australian native avian friends charm & inspire me with raucous visits near my studio on Wiradjuri Country.
 Endearing calls echo across the valley alerting me to their presence.
 As an avid gardener I have planted hundreds of locally sourced trees & plants to increase habitat for bird life.
 The amount & frequency of visiting avian wildlife has increased as the trees grow, providing a mutually beneficial relationship between the artist (me) & my avian sitters!